GenericMappingTools/gmt/INSTALL.md

 GMT binary packages are available from Extra Packages for Enterprise Linux (EPEL).
 However, EPEL is far hebind packaging a recent version.
-We provide [the GMT official RPM repository](https://copr.fedorainfracloud.org/coprs/genericmappingtools/gmt) to allow RHEL/CentOS users access the latest GMT releases in a easy way.
+We provide [the GMT official RPM repository](https://copr.fedorainfracloud.org/coprs/genericmappingtools/gmt) to allow RHEL/CentOS users access the latest GMT releases in an easy way.

 For RHEL/CentOS, run: